antoine-coulon/digraph-js/README.md

   # digraph-js ♽

-  Make Directed Graphs construction and manipulation easy, including cycle dependency detection and graph traversal.
+  Make Directed Graphs traversal and construction effortless, including deep circular dependency detection.

-  **digraph-js** is a lightweight library allowing you to create a directed graph structure with embedded features such as cycle dependency detection and graph introspection (finding ancestors and successors for any given vertices).
+  **digraph-js** is a lightweight and dependency free library allowing you to create a Directed Graph structure with embedded features such as deep cycle dependency detection and graph introspection (finding ancestors and successors for any given vertices).
   It can be used to model your underlying system (can be a filesystem or simply objects) as a graph.